eloymelo/win-script/README.md

-# Win-Script
+# Windows PowerShell Script
-A PowerShell script to automate app installation for a fresh Windows install.
+A simple PowerShell script to automate software installation for a fresh Windows install.